-MICHAEL Y. BENNETT is Associate Professor of English and affiliated faculty in Philosophy at the University of Wisconsin-Whitewater, where he teaches courses on modern drama.
+MICHAEL Y. BENNETT is Associate Professor of English and affiliated faculty in Philosophy at the University of Wisconsin-Whitewater.

-He is the author of five books that explore the intersection of drama, philosophy, and history: Analytic Philosophy and the World of the Play (Foreword by Marvin Carlson; Afterword by James R. Hamilton, Routledge, forthcoming 2017); The Cambridge Introduction to Theatre and Literature of the Absurd (Cambridge University Press, Hb/Pb 2015); Narrating the Past through Theatre (Palgrave Macmillan, 2012); Words, Space, and the Audience (Palgrave Macmillan, 2012/Pb 2016); and Reassessing the Theatre of the Absurd (Palgrave Macmillan, 2011/Pb 2013).
+He is the author of five books that explore the intersection of theatre studies, philosophy, and history: Analytic Philosophy and the World of the Play (Foreword by Marvin Carlson; Afterword by James R. Hamilton, forthcoming July 2017); The Cambridge Introduction to Theatre and Literature of the Absurd (2015); Narrating the Past through Theatre (2012); Words, Space, and the Audience (2012/Pb 2016); and Reassessing the Theatre of the Absurd (2011/Pb 2013).

 He is also the editor of five collections of essays on modern drama: Philosophy and Oscar Wilde (forthcoming March 2017); Edward Albee and Absurdism (2017); Oscar Wilde’s Society Plays (2015/Pb 2016); with Benjamin D. Carson, Eugene O’Neill’s One-Act Plays (2012/Pb 2014); and Refiguring Oscar Wilde’s Salome (2011).